iqrfsdk/clibdpa-mcu/README.md

 | UART | ```void dpaSendUartByte(uint8_t TxByte)```        |
 | UART | ```uint8_t dpaReceiveUartByte(uint8_t *RxByte)``` |

-- in case of using STORE CODE extension, implement function to transfer of 1B from selected open file on storage media.
-Inside this function, user should call ```dpaIncFileByteCounter()``` macro, whenever a byte is read from the file
+- in case of using STORE CODE extension, implement function to read 1B from selected open file on storage media.
+Inside this function, user should call ```dpaIncFileByteCounter()``` macro, whenever a byte is read from the file.

 |  Extension  |               Function                 |
 | :---------: | -------------------------------------- |